chimera-linux/cports/Usage.md

 * `-c PATH`, `--config PATH` *(default: `etc/config.ini`)* The path to the config file that `cbuild` reads configuration data from.
 * `-C`, `--skip-check` Never attempt to run the `check` phase.
+* `-D`, `--dirty-build` Skip installation of dependencies in the `bldroot`, as well as removal of automatic dependencies after successful build, and do not clean the remains of a previous build of the template from `builddir` and `destdir`.
+This is mostly useful to continue previous failed builds.
 * `-f`, `--force` Packages will be created and overwritten even if one already exists in the local repository.
 * `-g`, `--build-dbg` Always build `-dbg` packages.
-* `-I`, `--skip-dependencies` Skip installation of dependencies in the `bldroot`, as well as removal of automatic dependencies after successful build.
 * `-j JOBS`, `--jobs JOBS` *(default: 1)* The number of build jobs to use.
 You will usually want to set this to the number of CPU threads you have, unless limited by memory.